SEKOIA-IO/automation-library/docs/glossary.md

 ## Trigger

-A trigger is the first step of a [playbook](#Playbook].
+A trigger is the first step of a [playbook](#Playbook).
 The trigger monitors new events and start a new run of the playbook (see [definition](https://docs.sekoia.io/xdr/features/automate/triggers/))